GreenBlackSky/COIN/README.md

 All wrapped up in docker containers.

 ## Services:
-* Web entrypoint is simple service with flutter web app inside
+* Web entrypoint is a simple service with flutter web app inside.
 * API service runs REST api, build with Flask.
-Also, regulates access and provides all the "login-signup" stuff.
+Also, it regulates access and provides all the "login-signup" stuff.
 * CORE service contains the most basic logic - working with accounts (one user can have multiple accounts), events and labels.
 * Templates service runs all the template related logic.
 * Statistics service accumulates statistic data.